Azure-Samples/Cognitive-Services-Voice-Assistant/clients/cpp-console/GGECSpeaker.md

 You will need the Android Debug Bridge (adb) which can be found [here](https://developer.android.com/studio/releases/platform-tools).

-An unboxed NightFury device will have a hidden USB port between the AUX out and power input connections points.
+An unboxed GGEC device will have a hidden USB port between the AUX out and power input connections points.
 You have to peel off the adhered label to reveal the USB port.

 ### Setting up the WiFi